longaccess/terms/Terms and Conditions of Service.md

 you purchased and uploaded them to for the duration of thirty (30) years and will keep Your Archives safe therein from any loss or corruption.
-Your Archives are identified by their Archive ID, size stated in bytes and check sum indicated on each Archive Certificate.
+Your Archives are identified by their Archive ID, size stated in bytes and checksum indicated on each Archive Certificate.
 You or anyone with an Archive Certificate may, at any time during the thirty year period of any of Your Archives, retrieve Your Archives by sending us the Archive ID indicated on the corresponding Archive